Wa State: Northern area

 On 15 January 2024, Hopang and Pan Lon are officially transferred to Wa State by Myanmar's government.

 Southern area

 Wa State's southern area is administered by the Fourth Theater Command as the "171st military region" and enjoys a high degree of local autonomy.
 For example, the UWSP allowed it to implement its own COVID-19 policies.
 The region is not part of traditional Wa territory, but was granted in 1989 by the then-ruling Burmese military junta for the UWSA's cooperation in their efforts against drug warlord Khun Sa.
 These territories were originally inhabited by the Austroasiatic Tai Loi peoples, but now include significant Lahu and Shan communities, as well as Wa settlers.

-The Southern area is administrated by the Southern Administrative Affairs Committee (Meung Vax Plak Caw, 南部行政事务管理委员会).
-The area can further divided into several districts:
+The Southern area is administrated by the Southern Administrative Affairs Committee (Cub Khrawm Kaing' Been' Plak Caw', 南部地方行政管理委员会).
+The area can further divided into 6 townships: